delivery-solutions/ds-proximity-sdk-react-native/README.md

 The Proximity SDK for React Native enables retailers to easily add Delivery Solutions' in-store pickup and curbside experience to their React Native mobile application.

 ## Proximity SDK Prerequisite
-* A SDK Token and License Key from your Delivery Solutions CSM
+* A Authentication Token and SDK License Key from your Delivery Solutions CSM
-* Locations created in your Delivery Solutions accounts
+* Locations created in your Delivery Solutions account

 ## Path to Live
 * Grant permission to use location services